-- In Graceling Katsa has no desire to marry or have children, simply believing the role is not for her.
-Other characters criticize her opinions, most notably Giddon, who flipped out when she refused to marry him and said that one day she would grow to want children, despite her denial.
+- In Graceling, Katsa has no desire to marry or have children, simply believing the role is not for her.
+Other characters criticize her opinions, most notably Giddon, who flips out when she refuses to marry him and says that one day she will grow to want children, despite her denial.

-- Community: When calling out his friend's cruel and distant father, Jeff tells him that there's an emptiness in him that can only be filled by having a kid (implicitly implying that wanting to have and raise kids is the natural course).
+- Referenced in Community.
+When calling out his friend's cruel and distant father, Jeff tells him that there's an emptiness in him that can only be filled by having a kid (implying that wanting to have and raise kids is the natural course).

 - Robin in How I Met Your Mother openly doesn't want to have kids and doesn't like them.
 This causes friction with the child-happy Ted, who at one point during an argument on the matter tells her that it's good that she doesn't want kids, because they'd get brainfreeze from nursing on her (since she's such an ice queen).

 - House of Cards (US): The fact that the ruthlessly pragmatic Underwoods have consciously decided not to have children get in their way of climbing the path to power leads into a major plot point of season 2.
 The topic is brought up in a CNN interview with Claire in an effort to paint their marriage as cold and calculated.
 She reveals to the public that she had an abortion (she actually had three) because she was raped by a military officer in college.
 Frank is a Child Hater.

 - A rare male-on-male example: in Star Trek: The Next Generation, Wesley Crusher thinks the reason Captain Picard doesn't have kids is because he's a Child Hater.